 The goal is simple: eliminate the need for physical planners, sticky notes, and printed handouts.
 Organizing your files effectively is a major part of Building a Second Brain.
 This method creates a centralized digital hub for all your knowledge, which cuts down on redundant data storage.

-AI-powered platforms like SuperKnowva are a game-changer here.
+AI-powered platforms like SuperKnowva provide a distinct advantage here.
 Think about how many redundant Google searches you perform daily, each one pinging a server.
-AI can help you synthesize information instantly, streamlining your research process.
+AI can help you synthesize information, improving your research process.
 Instead of grabbing a giant flipchart for your next brainstorming session, try Mind Mapping 101 techniques using digital canvases.
 These tools don't just save paper; they make it easier to collaborate remotely, saving you a trip to the library and reducing travel emissions.

 Energy-Efficient Study Sessions

 How you use your device matters just as much as what you use.
-If you’re rocking a device with an OLED screen, switching to Dark Mode isn't just a vibe—it actually saves energy by turning off black pixels entirely.
+If you have a device with an OLED screen, switching to Dark Mode saves energy by turning off black pixels entirely.

 Practicing Deep Work for Students helps you wrap up your tasks faster, meaning your devices spend less time drawing power.
-Want to go even further?
+To save more energy:

 - Manage Brightness: Dimming your screen even slightly can make a huge difference in battery life.